 The Luciferian Social Contract

-The Luciferian Social Contract — Architecture for Sustainable Corruption
+The Luciferian Social Contract — Civilian Safety Guaranteed, Citizen Power Earned

 Scope & Jurisdiction

-This is a contract with a government, not a universal sermon.
+This is a contract with a government, not a sermon for the species.

 Who is covered?
 Everyone under this jurisdiction: citizens, residents, documented workers, asylees in process, visitors here lawfully.
 That's the civilian class.

 Who earns political authority?
-Citizens, by service.
-Not by bloodline.
-Not by fandom.
-By receipts of work for the commons.
+Citizens, through service.
+Not by inheritance.
+Not by applause.
+By documented work for the commons.

-While in principle civilianship applies to all humans, everywhere, this contract keeps the scope focused on jurisdiction to avoid unnecessary foreign entanglements.
-Crusades are unsustainable corruption: power leaks past borders under moral pretexts until the mission devours the treasury.
-This contract seals the leak.
-We govern who is under our care; we stop converting virtue into conquest.
-That’s sustainability.
+The principle of civilian dignity applies universally, but this contract holds jurisdiction as boundary.
+Crusades are unsustainable corruption—power leaking past borders under moral pretexts until the mission devours the treasury and returns home hollow.
+We govern those under our care.
+We stop converting virtue into conquest.
+That's how systems survive their own ideals.

-If you’re here under the law, you are a civilian.
-You receive, without loyalty oaths or means-tests:
+If you're here lawfully, you're a civilian.
+You receive without condition:

-• Healthcare.
-Bodies maintained are cheaper—and more humane—than crises.
-Uninsured illness is a budget time bomb and a moral failure.
+Healthcare.
+Maintained bodies are cheaper than cascading crises.
+Uninsured illness is a budget time bomb wrapped in a moral failure.

-• Freedom from coercion and violence.
-Coerced bodies can’t consent to governance.
-Safety is the precondition of law.
+Freedom from coercion and violence.
+Coerced bodies can't consent to governance.
+Safety is the precondition of legitimacy, not its reward.

-• Respect of personhood.
+Respect of personhood.
 No one beneath the floor.
-The second any group is cast below it, zealots weaponize that crack.
+The second any group is cast below it, zealots weaponize the crack and the structure fails.

-Enforcement is funded first, firewalled from political cycles, and audited in public.
-No purity theater.
-Just delivery.
+Enforcement is funded first, firewalled from political cycles, audited in public.
+Delivery without spectacle.
+The floor doesn't flinch when elections turn.

-Citizenship isn’t automatic.
-It’s authorship.
-You earn it through service to the commons:
+Citizenship isn't inherited.
+It's authored through service to the commons.

 What it unlocks: